seregazhuk/seregazhuk.github.io_old/_posts/2017-06-12-phpreact-streams.md

 ### Writing Control

-The process of writing data is very simple, `WritableResourceStream` has two methods:
+The process of writing data is very simple, `WritableResourceStream` class has two methods:

  - `write($data)` to write some data into the stream
  - `end($data = null)` to successfully end the stream, you can optionally send some final data before ending.